Matt Berry

 Matthew Charles Berry (born 2 May 1974) is an English actor, comedian, musician, and writer.
-He is best known for his roles in comedy series such as The IT Crowd, Garth Marenghi's Darkplace, The Mighty Boosh, Snuff Box, What We Do in the Shadows, and Toast of London, the last of which he also co-created.
-The series earned him the 2015 BAFTA Award for Best Male Performance in a Comedy Programme.
-As a musician, he has released nine studio albums.
+Noted for his distinctive voice, he is best known for his television roles in comedy series such as The IT Crowd, Garth Marenghi's Darkplace, The Mighty Boosh, Snuff Box, What We Do in the Shadows, Krapopolis, and Toast of London, the last of which he also co-created and scored.

+For Toast of London, Berry won one BAFTA Award for Best Male Performance in a Comedy Programme.
+For What We Do in the Shadows, he has been nominated for one Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series and two Critics' Choice Television Awards for Best Actor in a Comedy Series.
+He has also released 11 studio albums, which are mostly described as psychedelic rock and folk music.

-Early life
+Early life and education

 Matthew Charles Berry was born on 2 May 1974 in Bromham, Bedfordshire, the son of nurse Pauline (née Acreman) and taxi driver Charles Berry.

-He attended Nottingham Trent University, graduating in 1999 with a BA in contemporary arts.
+In 1999, he graduated from Nottingham Trent University with a BA in contemporary arts.